+Nonfiction text features give kids so much information on just about any topic.
 Do you know a kid who isn’t interested in frogs?
+Imagine if your frog book had no pictures.
 I honestly do not think I’ve met one, and what better way to draw a child into a tough lesson than with a book you KNOW they will love.
-Frogs! by National Geographic has the most amazing photos, and it’s perfect for modeling nonfiction text structures.
+Frogs! by National Geographic has the most amazing photos, and it’s perfect for modeling nonfiction text features.

 To build excitement prior to reading, teachers might show this Youtube video from National Geographic.
 I think the pictures are just amazing, and I know my kids would love them.